edX Online

 What are drones?

 Drones are unmanned aerial vehicles (UAV) that are operated remotely or autonomously by onboard computers.
-There are many different types of drones, such as multirotor drones, fixed-wing drones, single rotor helicopters, VTOL (vertical takeoff and landing) drones, and even autonomous drones.Footnote 1 Each type of drone is designed for a specific purpose, and can be used in industries ranging from agriculture to the military.
+There are many different types of drones, such as multirotor drones, fixed-wing drones, single rotor helicopters, VTOL (vertical takeoff and landing) drones, and even autonomous drones.1 Each type of drone is designed for a specific purpose, and can be used in industries ranging from agriculture to the military.
 Important tasks that drones perform include surveillance, mapping, photography, search-and-rescue operations, and delivery services.

 Drones can offer companies, organizations, and individuals many different benefits, such as increased safety, efficiency, cost-effectiveness, and convenience.
 They can be used to survey hazardous or remote areas without putting people in danger, as well as to inspect infrastructure, such as bridges and buildings, without the need for scaffolding or ladders.
 They can also be used to capture high-resolution images, allowing for detailed analysis and mapping.
 And, they can deliver goods to remote locations without the need for additional personnel.

-Browse online Drones courses
+Browse online Drones Certificates

 Stand out in your field